 Each time, the different corporate contribution managers cited their “Top Ten” requirements/preferences for any non-profit institution to be able to attract their corporation’s attention for funding.
 My notes, even though they were different people, representing different corporations, indicated basically the same “Top” three things those stewards of corporate funding wanted from contribution seekers.

-(1) Know Who We Are:
+They said: (1) Know Who We Are:

 • Read our corporation’s Annual Report.